-KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING 1 For a range of mobility, postural, environmental and communication equipment found within rehabilitation engineering, assemble assistive technology equipment and fit any consumables according to instructions.
-The purpose of the equipment.
+KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING 1 For a range of mobility, postural, environmental and communication equipment found within rehabilitation engineering, assemble assistive technology equipment and fit any consumables according to instructions. • The purpose of the equipment.
 Clinical use of the equipment, including any limitations of use.
 When functional tests are required.
-1 Select appropriate test equipment and perform any appropriate electrical safety test procedures undertaking functional tests or checks as required.
-Manufacturer or locally agreed SOPs.
+1 Select appropriate test equipment and perform any appropriate electrical safety test procedures undertaking functional tests or checks as required. • Manufacturer or locally agreed SOPs.
 When to perform functions tests.
-1 Choose the appropriate equipment and/or procedure across a range of mobility, posture, environmental and communication equipment and a range of patient assessment procedures, identifying or modifying as necessary.
-How to confirm the reason for referral, clinical need, objectives of assessment or prescription.
+1 Choose the appropriate equipment and/or procedure across a range of mobility, posture, environmental and communication equipment and a range of patient assessment procedures, identifying or modifying as necessary. • How to confirm the reason for referral, clinical need, objectives of assessment or prescription.
 How to confirm the nature, type and extent of measurements that will be required to complete the assessment or the equipment required to meet the prescription.
 Criteria for justifying the choice of assessment procedure or equipment.
 How to identify any modifications to procedures or equipment that may be required.
 1 Perform a critical review of procedures against literature evidence and best practice and write procedures in accordance with the evidence.
 Criteria for critical reviews.
 How to establish the evidence base and best practice.
 Process for developing procedures.
 National and international standards.
-2 Perform risk analysis, accounting for the patient's needs, the assistive technology available and Process to confirm the reason for referral, clinical need, objectives of assessment or prescription.
+2 Page 259 Perform risk analysis, accounting for the patient's needs, the assistive technology available and Process to confirm the reason for referral, clinical need, objectives of assessment or prescription.
 Process to confirm the nature, type and extent of measurements that

-KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING the environment and document as appropriate, including: clinical assessment procedures; a range of rehabilitation and assistive technology equipment; user's environment prior to the implementation of a new technology. will be required to complete the assessment or the equipment required to meet the prescription.
-Local risk assessment methodology SOPs.
-3 Select appropriate environment for commissioning devices.
-Process to confirm suitability of operation and/or fit of the device within expected performance parameters and prescription.
-3 Evaluate the effective operation of the device within the user environment (actual or simulated).
-How to confirm effective operation of the device within the user environment (actual or simulated).
-Clinical practice: 3 Document maintenance periods and requirements for device management, and establish and agree responsibility for equipment issued. rehabilitation engineering in the health service; the rehabilitation engineer in the professional healthcare team; psychosocial aspects and classification of disabilities (including the International Classification of Functioning); assessment methods; 4 Confirm the reason for the clinical referral and, where required, restrict device functions for initial or trial periods to enable familiarity and ensure safety. other professional roles (occupational therapist, physiotherapist, speech therapist, consultant in rehabilitation medicine); communication with client and carer; postural management; development and prevention of deformity.
-4 Agree relevant trial and review periods to co-ordinate with user treatment plan and develop full capabilities in use of the device.
-Assessment: disabling pathologies and prognosis; psychological state;
+KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING the environment and document as appropriate, including: clinical assessment procedures; a range of rehabilitation and assistive technology equipment; user's environment prior to the implementation of a new technology. e required to complete the as red to meet the prescription. risk assessment methodolog 3 Select appropriate environment for commissioning devices. ess to confirm suitability of op ated performance parameters eration and/or fit of the device within and prescription.
+3 Evaluate the effective operation of the device within the user environment (actual or simulated). of the device within the user 3 Document maintenance periods and requirements for device management, and establish and agree responsibility for equipment issued. ehabilitation engineering in the rehabilitation engineer in the he professional healthcare team; ssification of disabilities (including 4 Confirm the reason for the clinical referral and, where required, restrict device functions for initial or trial periods to enable familiarity and ensure safety. ther professional roles (occu peech therapist, consultant ir ommunication with client and ostural management; evelopment and prevention o carer; 4 Agree relevant trial and review periods to co-ordinate with user treatment plan and develop full capabilities in use of the device. essment: isabling pathologies and proo sychological state; gnosis;